younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 ### `XCTHitchMetric`

 Last up is UI Automation tests.
-For code, the only change is this new XCTHitchMetric.
-This is another entry in the XCTMetric API.
-This allows you to measure the responsiveness and fluidity of your UI in a UI Test:
+For code, the only change is this new [`XCTHitchMetric`](https://developer.apple.com/documentation/xctest/xcthitchmetric).
+This is another entry in the [`XCTMetric`](https://developer.apple.com/documentation/xctest/xctmetric) API, allowing you to measure the responsiveness and fluidity of your UI in a UI Test:

 ```swift
 import XCTest